Setting Up Email Authentication for Django Social Login

 ACCOUNT_USERNAME_REQUIRED = False

-2. Answer: While Django's default user model emphasizes usernames, it can be extended or replaced with a custom model that uses email for authentication by setting the USERNAME_FIELD to 'email'.
+- Although the default Django user model places a lot of emphasis on usernames, it may be expanded upon or swapped out with a custom model that authenticates users via email by setting the USERNAME_FIELD to 'email'.